 This meditation gives me a one, two positive punch.
 Keeping my mind and body fit is great for releasing stress and even turning a bad day around.

 The broccoli meditation.

 For the first 5 minutes in your morning, guide your thoughts towards gratitude.
 You can say thank you for the pillow beneath my head, the bed I just slept in, for having hot and cold running water, and so on.
 Nothing is too small.
 Then repeat again in the evening.

 If you were anything like me when I was a kid, you hated eating your vegetables but your parents made you because they were good for you.
 Well, five minutes of gratitude in the morning and night will have an extraordinarily positive impact on your life.
 One that you might feel weird doing at first, but over time you’ll notice how much calmer you are, and how you’re able to handle more stressful situations with great ease.

 I turn to this one when it feels like one thing after another keeps going wrong.
 Also known as ‘my funk’ and a sign that I could do a little bit less complaining and a lot more appreciating.

-The universe loves gratitude and it’s not picky about what your grateful for.
-So when you notice more things going more wrong then right: stop, drop and appreciate.
+The universe loves gratitude and it’s not picky about what you’re grateful for.
+So when you notice more things going more wrong than right: stop, drop and appreciate.